 Lived Experience As Expertise

 Individuals with first-hand experience often have ideas and solutions but are not always positioned to influence outcomes.
 In this series, we discuss how philanthropy is uniquely positioned to acknowledge institutional oppression and to shift course, center equity and counter oppression, enable understanding and healing, and drive inclusive solutions.
-This monthly four-part series covers key methods, including:
+This four-part series covers key methods, including:

 - Personal Interviews: With a guiding principle of “just listen,” we interviewed shelter residents to create programmatic solutions that vastly improved healthcare access for New Yorkers staying in the City’s shelter system.